MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ## Microsoft Edge Driver

-Microsoft Edge Driver allows developers to programmatically drive the Microsoft Edge browser with the [WebDriver protocol][WebDriverProtocol].
-Microsoft Edge Driver is a separate executable \(ex. msedgedriver.exe\) from Microsoft Edge that developers call from their client code\(ex. a test script\).
-Microsoft Edge Driver sends diagnostic data, such as the [New Session WebDriver command][WebDriverProtocolNewSession], to Microsoft by default.
+Microsoft Edge Driver allows developers to drive the Microsoft Edge browser using the [WebDriver protocol][WebDriverProtocol].
+The Microsoft Edge Driver is an executable file `msedgedriver.exe` separate from Microsoft Edge that developers call from their client code, such as a test script.
+By default, Microsoft Edge Driver sends diagnostic data such as the [New Session WebDriver command][WebDriverProtocolNewSession] to Microsoft.
 To turn off the diagnostic data collection for Microsoft Edge Driver, set the `MSEDGEDRIVER_TELEMETRY_OPTOUT` environment variable to `1` or `true`.
 For more information about Microsoft Edge Driver, navigate to [Use WebDriver to automate Microsoft Edge automation][WebDriverDoc].

 ## Network time